 Ultimately, this evil angel and his demons will be overcome eternally (Matthew 25:41).
 The destiny of this evil angel is already set.
 These wicked beings “which kept not their first estate” are destined to be destroyed in the hell fire of the last day.
 And sin then, will be eradicated from the Universe.

 Today, Lucifer is depicted as a misunderstood creature – a victim in Hollywood’s movies and TV-shows.
 However, the reality is that he is out there to get and deceive people from seeing God as a Loving Creator, who just wants to save all.
 For thousands of years, he has been in his darkest domain coming up with strategy after strategy to capture the weak.

 The good new is that Jesus overcame this evil angel.
 And He has offered the believers all the power that they need to overcome their weaknesses too.
 God is infinitely stronger than this dark angel.
-If Christians unite with Him, they can overcome and their sins and all their weaknesses (Philippians 4:13; Romans 8:37).
+If Christians unite with Him, they can overcome their sins and weaknesses (Philippians 4:13; Romans 8:37).

 When the divine commands are truly kept, the Lord makes Himself responsible for the success of the work done by the believer.
-In Christ, there is strength to fulfill duty, power to resist all temptations and stamina for service.
+Thus, in Christ, there is strength to fulfill duty, power to resist all temptations and stamina for service.
 “Thanks be to God, who gives us the victory through our Lord Jesus Christ” (1 Corinthians 15:57).

 In His service,